-- 5.1 For select committees and task forces, a majority of the members constitutes a quorum, provided that one Council member is in attendance.
-Committees to which Council members are appointed as representatives do not require the attendance of a Council representative in order to proceed with a meeting. - 5.2 For standing committees, a majority of the members constitutes a quorum, and at least half of the quorum must be made up of members of Council. - 5.3 For statutory committees, quorum is determined in accordance with the committee's enabling statute or establishment bylaw. - 5.4 In the event of no quorum after 20 minutes past the scheduled start time, or if quorum is lost during a meeting, the committee's official business will cease, the names of those present will be recorded, members will be permitted to leave, and staff will excuse themselves from the meeting.
+- 5.1 For select committees and task forces, a majority of the members constitutes a quorum, provided that one Council member is in attendance, with the exception of the Advisory Design Panel where quorum is established by the Terms of Reference.
+Committees to which Council members are appointed as representatives do not require the attendance of a Council representative in order to proceed with a meeting. - 5.2 For standing committees, a majority of the members constitutes a quorum, and at least half of the quorum must be made up of members of Council. - 5.3 For statutory committees, quorum is determined in accordance with the committee's enabling statute or establishment bylaw.

+5.4 In the event of no quorum after 20 minutes past the scheduled start time, or if quorum is lost during a meeting, the committee's official business will cease, the names of those present will be recorded, members will be permitted to leave, and staff will excuse themselves from the meeting.